OPLSS/videography/README.md

 #### Camera framing and motion best practices

-The videographer should operate the camera in a way that maximizes both the speaker and the active content in the frame, while also minimizing camera motion.
-This as an art, as speakers vary in their lateral movement.
+The videographer should operate the camera in a way that maximizes both the speaker and the relevant content in the frame, while also minimizing camera motion.
+This as an art, as speakers vary in how often and how far they move laterally.
 Speakers who move frequently and unpredictably present the greatest challenge, sometimes requiring rapid panning.
-To the greatest extent possible, pan and zoom strategically and anticipate the speaker's lateral moves.
+To the greatest extent possible, pan and zoom strategically to anticipate the speaker's lateral moves.

-When the speaker is writing on the boards, the operator should include the speaker and the active board content in the frame at all times.
+When the speaker is writing on the boards, the operator should include the speaker and the relevant board content in the frame at all times.
 The zoom level depends on two primary factors:

   1. How size of the speaker's writing
-  2. How much horizontal space the speaker is using for active content
+  2. How much horizontal space the speaker is using for relevant content

-Experienced lecturers use half of a board at a time and minimize lateral motion, but styles vary.
+Experienced lecturers tend to use half of a board at a time and minimize lateral motion, which permits the videographer to establish a static frame slightly wider than the relevant content.
+The speaker can move a few steps away from the content and remain within the frame.

 When the speaker is projecting, attempt to establish a frame including the screen and at least the speaker's head.
-Speakers who move laterally require the most panning and zooming.
+Most speakers will gesture at the screen and capturing those gestures is valuable.
+The zoom level will depend on each slide's legibility.
+If the speaker moves, the operator should use pan and zoom to balance the speaker and the screen in the frame.

 #### Common problems and solutions